 Associate Professor of Anthropology at University of California, San Diego

 I am a molecular anthropologist with an interest in the genetic and sociocultural contributors to racial and social inequalities in health.
-Currently, I am investigating how social experiences can become biologically embedded early in life to affect health throughout the life course.
-To do this, I am exploring epigenetic mechanisms, or modifications to the genome, that can link early adverse environmental exposures with altered gene expression, potentially resulting in long-term consequences for adult health and disease.
-In a current project, I am exploring levels of methylation in a number of stress-response genes in children raised in orphanages relative to those raised in foster care settings in Bucharest, Romania.
-My newest project is an investigation of the biological embedding of stress experiences of children of Mexican-born immigrants living in Nashville.
-In past research, I have also explored the role of African genetic ancestry and sociocultural measures of race and socioeconomic status in explaining racial inequalities in blood pressure, both in Puerto Rico and in the US.
+My lab investigates how social experiences can become biologically embedded early in life to affect health throughout the life course.
+To do this, I explore epigenetic mechanisms, or modifications to the genome, that can link early adverse environmental exposures with altered gene expression, potentially resulting in long-term consequences for adult health and disease.
+My lab has investigated DNA methylation at candidate sites in relation to early life adversity in Romanian orphans and genome-wide in children of Mexican-born immigrants, among other vulnerable populations.
+We are also investigating variation in microRNAs in human milk in relation to maternal mental health and stress.
+Additionally, we study racial inequalities in health more broadly by investigating the role of genetics alongside the social environment to explain racial inequalities in chronic diseases including hypertension, liver disease, and lung function.

 Visit the research and publication pages to learn more about my past and current work.